-As a director, you will not be compensated for your services or reimbursed for your expenses.
-The Association may provide a letter to a director documenting (x) travel in connection with performance of the director's duties (such as attendance of board meetings) or (y) a director's out-of-pocket expenses in connection with performance of director duties that are at least \$250.
-In addition to your Board service, from time to time it may be in the best interests of the Association for you to provide some other goods or services to the Association, such as legal or accounting work.
-If you provide goods or services to the Association in addition to serving on the Board of Directors, the Association is allowed to pay you for your goods or services in compliance with the Conflict of Interest policy.
+As a director and as a trustee, you will not be compensated for your services or reimbursed for your expenses.
+The Association may provide a letter to a director or a trustee documenting (x) travel in connection with performance of the director's or trustee's duties (such as attendance of meetings) or (y) a director's or trustee's out-of-pocket expenses in connection with performance of director or trustee duties that are at least \$250.
+In addition to your Board or trustee service, from time to time it may be in the best interests of the Association for you to provide some other goods or services to the

+Association, such as legal or accounting work.
+If you provide goods or services to the Association in addition to serving on the Board of Directors or serving as a trustee, the Association is allowed to pay you for your goods or services in compliance with the Conflict of Interest policy.